Capacity & Scaling Model

 -

-Milestones & critical pathPre-production approvals, material lock, packaging sign-off, production start.
+Milestones & critical pathPre-production approvals, material lock, packaging sign-off, and production start.

 -